Are you looking for the best WordPress advertising plugin for your website?

 If you regularly include videos in your posts, this is definitely an advertising option worth testing.

-AdRotate is another full-service advertising solution like Ads Pro Plugin and WP PRO Advertising System.
+AdRotate is another ad mangement plugin like Ads Pro Plugin and WP PRO Advertising System, with all the features you need to run ads.

 In the free version, you can manage both your own ads as well as third-party networks like AdSense, Chitika, DoubleClick, and more.